CONTENTS

 Explanation

-The next piece of the puzzle is the Atmel ATmega168 microcontroller.
-The SID is connected to the ATmega168 through an address and databus.
+The next piece is the Atmel ATmega168 microcontroller.
+The SID is connected to the ATmega168 through an address and data bus.
 The address bus is the green wires and they are connected from the SID's A0-A4 pins to PORTC on the Atmel.
 There is a blue wire there too that gets connected to the last bit on PORTC.
-This is the chip select signal that is "strobed" from the Atmel chip to let the SID know there is a new value sitting on the databus to read in.
+This is the chip-select signal that is "strobed" from the Atmel chip to let the SID know there is a new value sitting on the databus to read in.
 The red wires from the Atmel to the SID are the databus.
 Unfortunately I did not have enough free pins on PORTB so I had to split it up between PORTB and PORTD.
 Yeah, it makes programming the thing a little more difficult, but I wired it in a way that would reduce the number of instructions needed (aka, no shifts needed on PORTD).
 CLKOUT from the Atmel chip is wired to the theta (clock in) pin on the SID.
 The Atmel here is running with a 4MHz resonator and is clock divided by 4.
 Btw, to make sure the SID never gets more than 1MHz, I set the CLKDIV8 fuse when programming the chip so clock out starts out at 0.5MHz.

 Schematic